Covid-19 Flight to Philippines with Different Pinoy Attitude

 She was silent, doesn’t mind the hardship of long travel and process at the airport.
 A very patient lady, she said “Nothing will happen if I will complain, I will just follow, this will end later on”

-There are more different personalities I encountered during that journey, but the above is remarkable for me.
+There are more different personalities that I encountered during that journey, but the above is remarkable for me.
 Why?
 Because I learn from them.

 I learned from “Nanay Muslim” to be a blessing to everyone, a simple smile can give refreshment to a tired soul.